Railway

 AGENTMEMORY_SECRET="your-generated-secret"

-For MCP-based clients, configure the standalone MCP shim.
-For OpenAI Codex CLI, install the shim globally for faster startup:
+Install the MCP shim globally for faster startup:

 npm install -g @agentmemory/mcp